SaiShanmukkha/Real_Time-Kubernetes-cluster-Carbon-Monitor---KubeCarbonapp/README.md

     ```bash
         docker run -d --name=grafana -p 3000:3000 grafana/grafana
     ```
-4. Login into grafana (initial username `admin` and password `admin`) and setup prometheus as source under data sources and provide prometheus container `host-url:port` endpoint.
+4. Login into grafana (initial username `admin` and password `admin`) and set up Prometheus as source under data sources and provide Prometheus container `host-url:port` endpoint.

 ### How to Customize this app?
 1. Download all these files in a folder